Fussy Baby at Night? Here’s Why Babies Cry in Their Sleep

 Board Certified Pediatrician & Lactation Consultant

 Here we’ll answer questions every parent asks at some point: Why do babies cry in their sleep and why is my baby fussy at night?
-We’ll also discuss the differences between why babies of different ages cry, what to do if your baby cries in their sleep and explain when crying is normal and not all crying is bad.
+We’ll also discuss the differences between why do newborns cry in their sleep, what to do if your baby cries in their sleep, and explain when having a fussy bad is normal and why not all crying is bad.

 {{table_of_contents}}